Light components are the primary source of lighting in a Qt Design Studio scene. As a secondary light source, you can use image-based lighting.

 Turn up the linear fade value to increase the rate at which the lighting effect dims the light in proportion to the distance to the light.
 The value 0.0 means that the light doesn't have linear fade.

 Turn up the quadratic fade to increase the rate at which the lighting effect dims on surfaces that are far away from the light.
 The value 1.0 means that the point light fade exactly follows the inverse square law.
-For example, when the distance to an object doubles, the light intensity decreases to one fourth.
+For example, when the distance to a component doubles, the light intensity decreases to one fourth.

 Aside from fade, a point light has the same properties as a directional light.